（as of July 30, 2021）

 ■ In order to obtain understanding regarding the Group's earnings and future potential, the Company is proactive in disclosing information in a timely and appropriate fashion via direct communications by the President.
 Specifically, the President serves as a speaker in order to proactively disseminate information at the financial results briefing sessions held immediately after quarterly earnings announcements, domestic and overseas IR road shows, and at the IR conferences that serve as a forum for direct dialogue with individual investors.

-■ The primary departments involved in timely disclosure are the Accounting and Finance Division, which engages in duties associated with financial results, budget management, capital management, etc., and the Corporate Planning Division, which engages in duties associated with organizing key meetings, managing rules, equity procedures, drafting corporate plans, managing affiliate companies, IR, etc. The generation and publication of disclosure documentation is subject to audits by the Internal Audit Department, which provides regular assessments of their legal compliance and appropriateness.
+■ The primary departments involved in timely disclosure are the Accounting and Finance Division, which engages in duties associated with financial results, budget control, capital management, etc., the Legal Division, which engages in duties associated with organizing key meetings, managing rules, and equity procedures; and the Corporate Strategy Division, which engages in duties associated with drafting corporate plans, budgeting, organizing key meetings, managing affiliate companies, IR, etc. The generation and publication of disclosure documentation is subject to audits by the Internal Audit Department, which provides regular assessments of their legal compliance and appropriateness.

-■ The Corporate Planning Division conducts the timely disclosure of decisions and incidents in cooperation with the accounting and financial department.
+■ The Corporate Strategy Division conducts the timely disclosure of decisions and incidents in cooperation with the accounting and financial department.

 Decisions are those that have been passed or approved by the designated decision-making body or approver in accordance with the approval authorities prescribed by the Delegation of Authority Rules.

-The head of the Corporate Planning Division engages in discussions with the Chief Financial Officer, who is responsible for handling information, regarding decisions that have passed through the aforementioned processes to consider whether, based on the Timely Disclosure Rules set forth by the Tokyo Stock Exchange, said decisions need to be subject to timely disclosure and if so, by what means.
+The head of the Corporate Strategy Division engages in discussions with the head of the Accounting and Finance Division, who is responsible for handling information, regarding decisions that have passed through the aforementioned processes to consider whether, based on the Timely Disclosure Rules set forth by the Tokyo Stock Exchange, said decisions need to be subject to timely disclosure and if so, by what means.

-If the decisions require timely disclosure, the head of the Corporate Planning Division will order the relevant teams to generate disclosure documentation.
+If the decisions require timely disclosure, the head of the Corporate Strategy Division will order the relevant teams to generate disclosure documentation.
+The disclosure documentation generated will be finalized after having been subject to multiple reviews, and only then be subject to timely disclosure on the order of the head of the Corporate Strategy Division.

-Furthermore, in the event that a significant incident should be identified in at internal department, the head of the department that has identified said incident shall immediately report the same to the President and the head of the Corporate Planning Division.
-The head of the Corporate Planning Division shall, after engaging in discussion with the President and the Chief Financial Officer, who is responsible for handling information, consider whether, based on the Timely Disclosure Rules set forth by the Tokyo Stock Exchange, said decisions are subject to timely disclosure and if so, by what means.
+Furthermore, in the event that a significant incident should be identified in an internal department, the head of the department that has identified said incident shall immediately report the same to the President and the head of the Corporate Strategy Division.
+The head of the Corporate Strategy Division shall, after engaging in discussion with the President and the head of the Accounting and Finance Division, who is responsible for handling information, consider whether, based on the Timely Disclosure Rules set forth by the Tokyo Stock Exchange, said decisions are subject to timely disclosure and if so, by what means.

 Going forward, rapid expansion in the scale and scope of the Company's businesses is likely to result in a greater diversity of decisions and incidents.
 As such, the Company will work to revisit its decision-making processes and system of checks on an ongoing basis in order to maintain appropriate timely disclosures